jamirawan/dox/Static/jekyll/install.md

   Server running... press ctrl-c to stop.
 ```

-Where `Server address: http://127.0.0.1:4000/` is your localhost address of your Jeckyll site
+Where `Server address: http://127.0.0.1:4000/` is your localhost address of your Jeckyll site.
+Once you